reshmabidikar/slate/source/includes/_payment-transaction.md

 **Response**

-If successful, returns a status code of 201 and a list of Tag objects.
+If successful, returns a 201 status code.
+In addition, a `Location` header is returned giving the URL to retrieve the tags associated with the payment transaction.

 ### Retrieve payment transaction tags